 Founders play a critical role in the launch of any company.
-What first-time founders often don’t realize is they are effectively getting married to the other founders in the company.
-Let’s take a look at how to use founders’ agreements for online businesses to prevent the marriage from going bad or at least providing a seamless method for the removal of a founder if it becomes necessary.
+What first-time entrepreneurs often don’t realize is they are effectively getting married to the other owners in the company.
+Let’s take a look at how to use founders’ agreements for online businesses to prevent the marriage from going bad or at least providing a seamless method for the removal of a bad player if it becomes necessary.

 I can’t emphasize enough that deciding upon the founders of a business is one of the critical factors in determining success.
-End up with a rotten egg or two in your founder group and an otherwise excellent business plan may devolve into a disaster because of founder failures and infighting.
+End up with a rotten egg or two in your ownership group and an otherwise excellent business plan may devolve into a disaster because of poor performance and infighting.
 Take identifying, investigating, and bringing on founders extremely serious.

 So, what are a few steps you can take to find a quality founder?
 Here are a few recommendations.